 MTL operates a backup service for computers and servers connected to the local MTL network.
 Backups are most reliable over a wired network connection.
 Backups run daily, and each computer typically backs up only once a day.
 The current backup retention policy keeps backed-up data for a total of 6 weeks, and there is no archiving done.
-If a computer is listed as being backed up by MTL and has not been backed up in a certain number of days, then the person listed as its primary user in MTL-NANO MUMMS will be sent a reminder e-mail.
+If a computer is listed as being backed up by MTL and has not been backed up in a certain number of days, then the person listed as its primary user in MIT.nano & MTL MUMMS will be sent a reminder e-mail.

 For MTL to back up your computer, the computer must satisfy the following requirements: